Gateway_horizontal_notag_reversed

 Kevin Chen is professor of Old Testament Studies at Gateway Seminary.
 His main research interests are the Pentateuch, intertextuality, Old Testament theology, and the Old Testament’s witness to Christ.
 Dr. Chen has published Eschatological Sanctuary in Exodus 15:17 and Related Texts (Peter Lang, 2013) and The Messianic Vision of the Pentateuch (InterVarsity, 2019; Korean translation by Revival and Reformation Press, 2024).
 His next book, Wonders from Your Law: Nexus Passages and the Promise of an Exegetical Intertextual Old Testament Theology (InterVarsity, with foreword by Stephen Dempster) will be released in September 2024.

 Dr. Chen is currently writing a commentary on Daniel for the Asia Bible Commentary Series (Langham).
 He has further contributed to the Worldview Study Bible (notes on Genesis–Malachi) and the forthcoming NET Study Bible (Genesis notes).
 Among his articles, one is the first published research on the John H. Sailhamer papers housed in the archives of Southeastern Seminary.
 Fluent in Mandarin, Dr. Chen has significant experience in Chinese theological education and has published articles in Chinese Christian studies.
+He is able to offer supervision for ThM and PhD students in either English or Mandarin.

 Dan Gurtner